Dual Enrollment Application Process

 Many dual enrolled students go on to attend Michigan Tech as full-time, degree-seeking students.
-If you’re heading down this path, you’ll be happy to know that you’re not required to reapply for admission.
+If you’re heading down this path, you’ll be happy to know that you don't need to fill out another application for admission.
 Just contact the admissions office and let us know that you would like to be considered for full-time admission in the degree program of your choice.
-You will need to have your high school submit an official transcript showing your graduation date as well as your ACT and/or SAT scores.
+You will need to have your high school submit an official transcript showing your grades through your junior year as well as your ACT and/or SAT scores.

 If you’re planning to attend a different college or university after high school, contact the Registrar’s Office to have your transcripts forwarded to that school.
 To find out if a course you took at Michigan Tech will transfer to a different university, contact the university you are interested in attending to determine transfer eligibility.